danielzunarelli/danielzunarelli.github.io/_pages/cv.md

   *Feb 2024 – Present*
 	-	Conducted data maturity assessments for clients, identifying areas for improvement
 	-	Built and automated ETL pipelines for data ingestion, transformation, and loading
-	-	Participated in internal projects and developed custom data solutions using Databricks, GCP, BigQuery, Cloud Composer (Airflow), Cloud Storage, Dataproc and Terraform.
+	-	Participated in internal projects and developed custom data solutions using Databricks, GCP, BigQuery, Cloud Composer, Cloud Storage, Dataproc and Terraform.
 	-	Designed scalable data transformations with Python and PySpark
-	-	Worked with cloud platforms such as Databricks, GCP, and AWS
+	-	Worked with cloud platforms such as Databricks, GCP and AWS

 - **Business Analyst – Trier Sistemas**
   *Aug 2024 – Jan 2025*
   - Wrote and executed SQL queries to extract and analyze strategic data
   - Defined and detailed clear user stories aligned with business needs
-  - Applied Agile methodologies (Scrum) for backlog management
   - Participated in full product lifecycle: from planning to launch and performance monitoring

 - **Data Analyst – PraJá Digital**